Policies and Procedures

 Federal and state regulations require educational institutions to determine that all students who receive state and federal financial aid are in good academic standing and are making reasonable progress toward completion of their academic programs.
 Bradley University's standard stipulates that undergraduate recipients of financial aid must meet the following conditions:

 1. Academic Progress: Students must make measurable progress toward completion of their academic programs.
-Students who enroll "full-time" (12 or more credit hours) must complete at least twelve credit hours in that semester or must have a minimum number of hours which, when averaged, total at least twelve per semester.
+Students who enroll "full-time" (12 or more credit hours) must successfully earn at least twelve credit hours in that semester or must have a minimum number of hours which, when averaged, total at least twelve per semester.
 The policy gives reasonable latitude to students who may encounter personal or academic difficulties by allowing them to be within six credit hours (termed leeway) of the minimum total number of hours.
 All students enrolling for less than a full-time credit hour load must complete at least six hours.

 2. Time Frame (Duration of Eligibility): The policy permits financial aid eligibility up to a maximum of six full-time years (or part-time equivalent) of enrollment.
 Summer or interim sessions of six hours or less will not count toward the six year time frame.
 A separate statute limits the receipt of the Illinois MAP Grant to 135 credit hours.
 In accordance with federal and state regulations, once a student meets the requirements for a baccalaureate degree, eligibility ceases.
 Enrollment at other schools will be counted toward the required time frame based on a full-time equivalency of twelve hours.
 However, the Office of Financial Assistance may use discretion when determining the countable semesters of enrollment.

 4. Appeal Procedure: Students who are denied financial aid because they failed to make measurable progress or have reached the end of their duration of eligibility may appeal the decision.
 All appeals must be made in writing to the Director of Financial Assistance.
 They must fully explain the extraordinary circumstances which prevented minimum progress.
-A student whose appeal has been granted is considered to on financial aid probation.
+A student whose appeal has been granted is considered to be on financial aid probation.

 - The Bradley University Office of Financial Assistance is responsible for evaluating the academic progress policy.
 Any questions must be addressed to that office.